nqminds/edgesec/docs/docusaurus/docs/compilation.md

     doxygen texinfo graphviz # documentation
     build-essential # C and C++ compilers
     libnl-genl-3-dev libnl-route-3-dev # netlink dependencies
-    automake # required by libmicrohttpd for some reason? autopoint gettext # required by libuuid
+    autopoint gettext # required by libuuid
     autoconf # required by compile_sqlite.sh
     libtool-bin # required by autoconf somewhere
     pkg-config # seems to be required by nDPI libjson-c-dev # mystery requirement
     flex bison # required by pcap
-    libgnutls28-dev # required by libmicrohttpd
     libssl-dev # required by hostapd only.
 We compile OpenSSL 3 for EDGESec libcmocka-dev # cmocka, can be removed if -DBUILD_CMOCKA_LIB=ON libmnl-dev # libmnl, can be removed if -DBUILD_LIBMNL_LIB=ON